 How to find Jewel Changi Airport

-The Jewel Changi Airport is connected directly to Terminal 1, with link bridges to Terminal 2 and 3 and a shuttle bus from Terminal 4.
+The Jewel Changi Airport is connected directly to Terminal 1, with link bridges to Terminal 2 and 3 (from which Singapore Airlines operates) and a shuttle bus from Terminal 4.
 The new shopping and entertainment hub at Changi Airport officially opened to the public in April 2019.
 The Jewel is located before security, so visitors on a layover have to clear immigration to access it, but the effort is worth it.

 The multi-functional space not only holds a shopping mall with 112 food and beverage outlets (including the first Shake Shack in Southeast Asia), more than 200 retail shops, and an IMAX theater, but also essential visitor services like early check-in counters, baggage storage services, and a pay-per-use Changi Lounge.
 A 130-cabin YOTELAIR also opened in early April.

 At the heart of it all is the 131-foot HSBC Rain Vortex, the world’s tallest indoor waterfall, which streams down seven floors via an oculus through Jewel Changi Airport’s roof.
 Every night, a light and sound show runs from 8:30 p.m. to 12:30 a.m. at hourly intervals, creating a spectacle of projections against the waterfall set to music.

 Surrounding it is the Shiseido Forest Valley with two walking trails planted with orchids, palm trees, and some 60,000 shrubs.
 On June 10, 2019, the 150,000-square-foot Canopy Park opened at Jewel’s top floor with a glass-floored Canopy Bridge suspended 75 feet above the ground, plus a number of child-friendly, Instagrammable attractions, including a topiary walk, as well as giant trampolines and slides.
 Admission to Canopy Park is S$5 (US$3.70, approximately), while access to various attractions within the park ranges from S$7.20 to S$19.80 (US$5 to $14).

 The best eating and shopping at Jewel Changi Airport The new shops and restaurants offer a curated assortment of homegrown brands, bringing the best of Singapore to a single setting.